OpenLXP/openlxp-authentication/README.md

 #### SESSION_EXPIRATION

-The SESSION_EXPIRATION setting has the Django session expiration match an experiation supplied by the IDP.
+The SESSION_EXPIRATION setting has the Django session expiration match an expiration supplied by the IDP.

 ```ini
 SESSION_EXPIRATION = True